Jadamso/Rbooks/docs/03-ROLS.md

 ```

-**Normality**
+**Normality**.
 The second plot examines whether the residuals are normally distributed.
-OLS point estimates do not depend on the normality of the residuals.
+Your OLS coefficient estimates do not depend on the normality of the residuals.
 (Good thing, because there's no reason the residuals of economic phenomena should be so well behaved.)
 Many hypothesis tests are, however, affected by the distribution of the residuals.
 For these reasons, you may be interested in assessing normality

 ``` r
 par(mfrow=c(1,2))